Looking for Trello Alternatives: 6 Reasons Why Hygger Can Do Better

 In this post, we recollect some of the weak points of Trello, which are successfully compensated by other PM tools.
 One of them is the all-in-one project management tool with built-in prioritization for small and medium-sized companies, Hygger.io.

 But before you start enjoying all the benefits of this Trello alternative, it worth to know what you’re using it for.
 It’s time to remind about Kanban.

 If you have a need for an in-depth studying on what Kanban is, you can check out our detailed tutorial about how to do Kanban with project management software.

 In brief, Kanban is one of the most famous project management methods.
 It helps project teams to minimize multitasking, streamline work in progress efficiency, and improve the speed and quality of work.

 Applying an appropriate Kanban board tool, you can systemize your tasks, focus on priorities, keep your team updated about what’s going on.
 You are able to control workflow, meaning the most output-heavy environments (production, support, and maintenance).

-Kanban assists project managers and their teams to manage development, thanks to convenient boards and cards, horizontal Swimlanes, activity streams, charts, and the variety of features for visualizing and managing workflow.
+Kanban assists even the project managers without experience and young teams to manage development, thanks to convenient boards and cards, horizontal Swimlanes, activity streams, charts, and the variety of features for visualizing and managing workflow.